chodzic/pharma-banners/README.md

 <div id="isi" data-autoscroll="true" data-autoscrollspeed="10" data-autoscrolldelay="1000" data-autoscrollstop="15000">
 ```

-* data-autoscroll = Give this attribute a value of 'true' to trigger the autoscroll functionality.
+* *data-autoscroll* = Give this attribute a value of 'true' to trigger the autoscroll functionality.
-* data-autoscrollspeed = Represents the number of pixels the ISI will scroll per second.
+* *data-autoscrollspeed* = Represents the number of pixels the ISI will scroll per second.
 IE: a value of 10 will autoscroll the ISI 10 pixels per seconds.
 Adjust this value to meet your requirements.
-* data-autoscrolldelay = Delay the start of the autoscroll by X milliseconds.
+* *data-autoscrolldelay* = Delay the start of the autoscroll by X milliseconds.
-* data-autoscrollstop = Force the ISI to stop scrolling after X milliseconds.
+* *data-autoscrollstop* = Force the ISI to stop scrolling after X milliseconds.

 To remove the auto-scroll functionality, simply remove the data attributes from the ISI element.

-It's important to note that the ISI will stop scrolling once the user engages with the banner (ie: click, manual scroll of the ISI).
+It's important to note that the ISI will stop scrolling once the user engages with the banner (ie: click, manual scroll of the ISI, and so on).
 The ISI will pause scrolling if the user mouses over the ISI.
 On mouse out, the ISI will continue scrolling.

 #### Expand ISI ####